zelanko/sql-docs.pt-br/docs/linux/sql-server-linux-db-mail-sql-agent.md

 GO
 ```

 ## <a name="4-add-the-database-mail-account-to-a-database-mail-profile"></a>4.
-Adicionar a conta de email de banco de dados a um perfil do Database Mail
+Adiciona a conta do Database Mail a um perfil do Database Mail
 ```sql
 EXECUTE msdb.dbo.sysmail_add_principalprofile_sp
 @profile_name = 'default',